micahwoods/micahwoods.github.io/_posts/2017-09-13-three-ways-think-of-turfgrass-management.md

 Or, let's say I had better conditions in 2017 than in 2016, but in both years I did the same amount of work.
 The ratio between results and work will be higher in 2017.

-This way of thinking about the work is a way to compare over time and optimize the work at a single location, or to compare different locations.
+Thinking about the work in this way may be useful to compare over time and optimize the work at a single location, or to compare the work (or results) between different locations.